 • give access to the main company and provide opportunities to see performances, attend talks, meet company dancers and interact with members of the artistic team.

 The dancers have varied experience but the majority of them attend after school classes and/or associate classes on the weekends.
 A handful of the dancers also attend the Centre for Advanced Training programmes (CAT) at institutions including DanceEast, The Place and Trinity Laban.
-The dancers receive weekly technique classes in both ballet and contemporary and they have worked with a number of guest teachers including Renato Paroni, George Williamson, Anna Watkins and Jonathan Lee as well as been observed by Artistic Director Tamara Rojo and a number of English National Ballet Company Dancers.
+The dancers receive weekly technique classes in both ballet and contemporary and they have worked with a number of guest teachers including Renato Paroni, George Williamson, Anna Watkins and Jonathan Lee as well as having been observed by Artistic Director Tamara Rojo and a number of English National Ballet Company Dancers.

 ENBYouthCo have performed at a number of locations and events across London.
 Their inaugural performance was as part of Wayne McGregor's Big Dance Trafalgar Square 2012.
 In December 2012 ENBYouthCo was selected as one of the leading youth companies in the country performing a new work as part of ReFresh at The Place.
 The music for the performance was selected by hip hop artist Jonzi.D and the dancers received mentoring from Kerry Nicholls.
 In March 2013 the youth company performed at the Clore Ballroom as part of English National Ballet’s Emerging Dancer event and again at Richdance 2013.
 Following on from these performances, they were invited to dance at the Michaelis Theatre as part of the closing performance at Roehampton University’s dance festival.